Skip to main content

 Contact: [email protected]

-With more than 15 years of experience in the area of transportation and infrastructure services, specifically in maritime and river transportation and ports, at entities such as the National Planning Department (DNP), the National Infrastructure Agency (ANI), the World Bank, and the University of the Andes.
-He was a professor of graduate programs at the Externado University of Colombia and a consultant for the World Bank.
+With more than 15 years of experience in the area of transport and infrastructure services, specifically in maritime and river transport and ports, in entities such as the National Planning Department (DNP), the National Infrastructure Agency (ANI), the World Bank and the University of the Andes.
+He was a lecturer in postgraduate programmes at the Externado University of Colombia and a consultant for the World Bank.

-In addition to research on sustainability methodologies for the port industry, he has conducted research on energy transition and transport decarbonization at the University of Queensland and in the GiroZero project on the decarbonization of Road Freight Transport in Colombia.
+In addition to research on sustainability methodologies for the port industry, he has conducted research on energy transition and transport decarbonisation at the University of Queensland and in the GiroZero project on the decarbonisation of freight transport in Colombia.

-His research interests include maritime economics, new energy sources such as hydrogen, transport decarbonization, and the circular economy in infrastructure.
+His research interests include maritime economics, new energies such as hydrogen, transport decarbonisation and the circular economy in infrastructure.

 Supporting Investigators